thinking-binaries/pyparsers/README.md

 The parsers in this package use a technique I developed many years ago to simplify parsing structured data, called "path parsing".
-This turns each collection of tags into a path a bit like a directory path, so the xml tags <record> then <field> then <value>
-would have a path of /record/field/value/
+This turns each collection of tags into a path a bit like a directory path, so the xml tags RECORD then FIELD then VALUE would have a path of /RECORD/FIELD/VALUE/, but you can read more about how to use the paths in the Demo programs.

 These paths are then fed with their associated values into a single